ajoslin/oklahoma/readme.md

 An object where the keys are the ids of available states, and the values are an object describing each state:

-- `targets: Array<string>` - An array of other states which can be transitioned to from this state.
 - `enter: function|Array<function>` - Function(s) that will be called in order when `fsm.go` is called to enter this state.
 - `entered: function|Array<function>` - Function(s) that will be called in order after this state is fully entered.
 - `leave: function|Array<function>` - Function(s) that will be called in order when `fsm.go` is called to leave this state.